electronicarts/Tunable-Colorblindness-Solution/README.md

 # Tunable Colorblindness Solution
-The algorithm and code of this project improve luminosity in colorblind accessibility settings, enabling better color visibility and differentiation when colorblind accessibility settings are enabled.
+A tunable colorblindness solution that improves color-shifting and luminosity to address common colorblind issues relating to color differentiation and visibility in colorblind accessibility settings.

 ## Overview
 A post process implementation of the algorithm/code is recommended, as it: